 Unlike other solutions NC Protect considers users in the context of both the sender and recipient as part of the condition.
 This allows greater flexibility to control the communication that is possible e.g. one-way “broadcast” messages can be sent or additional controls can be placed on one group e.g. allow HR to send files with PII to users but prevent others from doing so.

 In addition, NC Protect rules and protection can also be applied at a more granular or scenario based level.
 Information Barriers that are too restrictive can severely restrict an organizations ability to work together.
-By applying rules to individual or groups of Teams or sites via NC Protect’s Security Scope feature allows the barriers to be tailored to the exact needs of the business, simplifying the roll out and providing protection that truly meets its needs.
+NC Protect’s real-time conditional policies allows barriers to be tailored to the exact needs of the organization, providing protection that truly meet business and compliance needs.

 See it for Yourself

 Information Barriers don’t have to be finite.
-Contact us to see how easy it is to create Information Barriers that support real world collaboration needs using NC Protect for Teams.
+Contact us to see how to create Information Barriers for M365 that support real world collaboration needs.